vjsara70/Internet-Connectivity-Test/README.md

 - Change SMS_COMPORT to the actual COM port your USB modem appears on.
 - Change SMS_TARGET to the destination mobile number (include country code).
 - If your modem needs a different AT command sequence (e.g. AT+CMGS="+number"\r\nmessage\x1A) edit the :SENDSMS section.
-- Logs will accumulate in the same folder as the script (NetWatchdog.log).
+- Logs will accumulate in the same folder as the script (Network_Check.log).